 So… I know I said that CSAT is a popular survey metric, but Net Promoter Score (NPS) actually takes the cake here.
 In fact, a Fortune article estimated that nearly two-thirds of all Fortune 1000 companies use NPS.
 And that was in 2020 so that number has likely grown since then.

 Net Promoter Score surveys are a great way of measuring customer loyalty online.
-The survey itself typically consists of a question along the lines of “How likely are you to recommend us to…” presented in a scale from 0 to 10.
+The survey itself typically consists of a question along the lines of “How likely are you to recommend us to…” presented with a scale from 0 to 10.
 Depending on their answer, the customers are categorised into one of three groups: Promoters (score of 9 or 10), Passive (score of 7 or 8) or Detractors (score between 0 and 6).

 Example of an NPS survey

 There are two different ways to measure NPS: relational NPS surveys and transactional NPS surveys.
-With relational NPS, your organisation will gather general insights on how your brand is perceived by a customer (based on overall experience and the brand itself).
+With relational NPS, your organisation will gather general insights on how your brand is perceived by a customer (based on the overall experience and the brand itself).
 With transactional NPS, you will gather insights based on a transaction the customer has made with your business.

 Learn more about the ins and outs of conducting NPS surveys here.